mciach/masserstein/README.md

 # Installation

-To be able to use the software provided in this repository, you will need to have a working Python 2.7 distribution installed on your operating system.
+To be able to use the software provided in this repository, you will need to have a working Python 2.7 distribution installed on your computer.
 You will also need to have the following packages installed (availiable on PIP):

 * IsoSpecPy
 * Numpy